railsbridge-boston/cookbook/venue-coordination/README.md

   - sponsors
   - child care providers
   - children?
 * Send your venue Point of Contact the guest list.
+Also ask them ahead of time how to get on the wifi the day of the event (some venues like NERD require an event-specific password to be generated).